#Solar100’s Jigar Shah and Van Skilling on the Evolution of the Solar Asset Class

 As a result, TRW, now called Experian, introduced computerization and data aggregation into a business that improved accuracy and efficiency in credit underwriting.
 This evolution in credit was inevitable given the availability of data in the market.
 And I think you're going to see a similar evolution in solar, where the use of data is going to make solar financing better, easier, faster and more reliable.

 RM: You’ve pointed out an interesting parallel.
 To expand on that, today everyone knows what a FICO score is — a universal market comp for lenders and consumers to assess credit risk.
 Obviously, there's a time when FICO scores didn't even exist.
-What was the inflection point that enabled TRW / Experian to gain market adoption and create that standard of comparables to the rest of the market?
+What was the inflection point that enabled TRW/Experian to gain market adoption and create that standard of comparables to the rest of the market?

 VS: For context, FICO depends on Experian’s data for their model — FICO’s model relies on consumer credit database.
 FICO scores are universally accepted today, but that wasn’t always the case.
 What precipitated that change was that all credit investors found that it was in their best interest to contribute their information to the credit bureaus.
 The more information there was about the individual, the better credit records they could maintain.
 This enabled a source of truth for market participants to rely on and improved underwriting.

-Jigar, going back to your earlier point about use of data, it sounds like you think solar will undergo a similar inflection point to use market data to fix inefficiencies?
+Jigar, going back to your earlier point about the use of data, it sounds like you think solar will undergo a similar inflection point to use market data to fix inefficiencies.

-JS: Right, I think data will inevitably get reported, the truth will come out, and smart money will demand better.
+JS: Right, I think data will inevitably get reported, the truth will come out and smart money will demand better.
 That ball has already started rolling because there's actually a dataset out there. kWh Analytics has a dataset.
-And there are others who have a dataset.
-So at some point, use of objective market data will be fully normalized.
-And to the extent that estimates deviate from that normalization, the buyer side will expose it very quickly, because they're going to say, "Well, the last three deals done nearby had X in their IE report so how is it that you think that your system's going to produce 6 percent more?"
+And there are others that have a dataset.
+So at some point, the use of objective market data will be fully normalized.
+And to the extent that estimates deviate from that normalization, the buyer side will expose it very quickly, because they're going to say, "Well, the last three deals done nearby had x in their IE report, so how is it that you think that your system's going to produce 6 percent more?"
 That level of transparency will force accuracy.

 Then the fight will be over the next generation of tracking software or panel technology improvement.
 And frankly, we want to keep encouraging that level of innovation.

-It's constantly a cat and mouse game, but my sense is that the deviation will be lower over time.
+It's constantly a cat-and-mouse game, but my sense is that the deviation will be lower over time.
 So instead of a 5 percent deviation, as we found this time, my sense is that deviation in the future will be 1 percent or a half percent.
 And I think that that means that there'll be a little bit more comfort within the financial soundness of the system.

-The people getting screwed now are very sophisticated equity investors who should know better, and what data they're using.
+The people getting screwed now are very sophisticated equity investors who should know better and [should know more about] what data they're using.
 So if they are not reading your market reports or listening to the Currents podcast or figuring out how to educate themselves, then shame on them.

 RM: Fascinating.
-You’re right — as an industry, we have the tools to course correct and guide the evolution of solar.
+You’re right — as an industry, we have the tools to course-correct and guide the evolution of solar.
 It is up to us to take that step forward.